Optimized Many-Hypercube Codes toward Lower Logical Error Rates and Earlier Realization

+To evaluate the performance in the circuit-level noise model, we numerically simulate logical-CNOT gates, which allows for performance evaluation against not only $X$ errors but also $Z$ errors.
+(If we evaluate logical zero states generated by the proposed encodes, then we can evaluate the performance only against $X$ errors.)
 The logical-CNOT error probability is estimated as follows~\cite{Goto2024a}.
 First, two error-free logical Bell pairs are prepared by performing error-free logical Hadamard and CNOT gates on error-free logical all-zero states.
 Next, we perform ten times transversal physical CNOT gates followed by error-correcting teleportation~\cite{Knill2005a,Goto2024a,Knill2005b} on the first blocks of the two Bell-pair blocks, where we use the encoders in Sec.~\ref{sec4} and physical operations are faulty according to the above error model.
 Then, we disentangle the logical Bell pairs by performing error-free logical Hadamard and CNOT gates.
 Last, we measure all the physical qubits in the $Z$ basis and decode the results.
 We define the block error probability as ${p_{\mathrm{block}}=1-(1-p_{10})^{1/10}}$, where $p_{10}$ is the probability that at least one of the logical-qubit values obtained by the decoding is 1.
 The error probability per logical CNOT, $p_{\mathrm{CNOT}}$, is also defined as $p_{\mathrm{CNOT}}=1-(1-p_{\mathrm{block}})^{1/K^{(3)}}$, where $K^{(3)}$ is the number of logical qubits in the level-3 block.

 Figure~\ref{fig9} shows the results for the four level-3 MHC codes with the original and proposed encoders.
 All the exponents obtained by the power-function fitting are close to ${d/2=4}$ (${d=8}$ is the code distance).
 This suggests the fault tolerance of the original and proposed encoders.
 Also, all the solid lines are a little lower than the corresponding dashed lines.
 This means that the proposed encoders are a little better than the original ones.
 Most importantly, $D_{6,4,4}$ achieves the lowest values for both $p_{\mathrm{block}}$ and $p_{\mathrm{CNOT}}$.
 This concludes that $D_{6,4,4}$ is the best of the level-3 MHC codes.